Kole Calhoun Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.83 team ERA ranks fifth among all league pitching staffs.
+- The Rays have the fifth-ranked team ERA across all league pitching staffs (3.84).

 © 2023 Data Skrive.
 All rights reserved.